 Students who withdraw prior to the 60% point in the semester, and who received Federal loans, will owe a prorated repayment to these loans.
 The Vermont Law and Graduate School Financial Aid Office will calculate and return money owed to the Federal loan program as part of the refund/repayment process.
 Repayments due the Federal loan program are first allocated to the Federal Stafford unsubsidized loan, then the Stafford subsidized loan, then the Perkins loan, and then the Graduate Plus loan.
 Any unused portion of Vermont Law and Graduate School scholarships and grants will be subject to the semester proration calculation.
-After payments to Vermont Law and Graduate School scholarships and grants have been satisfied, remaining funds (if any) will be used to repay outside scholarship sources and finally to reimburse personal payments (unless otherwise dictated by prior arrangements with an outside funding program).
+After payments to Vermont Law and Graduate School scholarship sources and finally to reimburse personal payments (unless otherwise dictated by prior arrangements with an outside funding program).
 If the student is due a refund, any non-refundable deposits are deducted from the refund.